 At Amersham & Chiltern we provide a structured framework for the coaching and playing of rugby.
 Each age group, in addition to having a Lead Coach and a number of coaches and a First Aider, also has an Age Group Organiser (AGO) who is the administrator for each age group and ensures that the age group operates smoothly.
 With the support of the Bucks RFU, the coaches, who are all parents or siblings of Minis, are required to attain at least Level 1 and are then encouraged to attend further coaching courses to develop their own skills.
 Indeed, our Mini Rugby section enjoys the greatest number of RFU and first aid qualified coaches in the county.
-Each session involves skills training and a competitive game.
+Most sessions involves skills training followed by applying those skills in matches.
 We periodically have joint training sessions and fixtures with other local clubs and participate in a number of Mini tournaments at other local clubs during the season.
 In October we will be hosting our own Mini Tournament of the season in which we expect 66 teams and over 900 children to participate.

 What we expect from you